 The course consists of four modules delivered over seven months with the following structure.

-Every two weeks you receive a new "chapter" which contains both an experiential and theoretical class.
+Every two weeks you receive a new "session" which contains two videos: an experiential and a theoretical class.
 These two classes can be viewed at a time that suits you.
 Unlike many livestream classes, all class sessions have been filmed with professional lighting and sound, and several simultaneous cameras to give you the best angles to understand the material.
 All material has been edited to give you, the participant, the experience of being in a flowing class.
-We’ll try to replicate just what you would see if you were attending our live sessions in Christchurch, New Zealand.
+We’ll try to replicate just what you would see if you had been attending the live sessions in Christchurch, New Zealand.

 The Experiential Class: Every two weeks you have access to a 2-hour experiential class taught by Donna.
-The class is pre-filmed in a live class setting with a small group of participants.
-This will allow you to see a broad range of body structures as well as variations and adaptations of practices and how they may be tailored for each individual.
+The class was pre-filmed in a live class setting with a small group of participants.
+This allows you to see a broad range of body structures as well as variations and adaptations of practices and how they may be tailored for each individual.